 - the hazard function, which tells us the rate (speed) at which the event is occurring, and

 - the survival function, which quantifies the probability of survival (or the probability of the event not occurring) over time

-Survival analysis is commonly used in medical research, engineering, finance, and other fields where the timing of events is of interest.
-Some popular techniques used in survival analysis include the Kaplan-Meier estimator, Cox proportional hazards model, and parametric survival models.
+Survival analysis is commonly used in medical research, engineering, finance, and other fields where the time of event is of interest, in fact, it is also known as the analysis of time-to-event data.

 The hazard function can be estimated non-parametrically or modelled.
 The most commonly used model is the Cox proportional hazards model.
 The survival function can be calculated using, e.g., the Kaplan-Meier method.